The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers.

 Another purchase you might want to consider, if you plan to play your Switch in more than one room, is a second dock.
 Yes, the Switch itself comes with a screen and is portable, but should you want to play it on different televisions in, say, the living room and a bedroom, an additional dock is a better solution than moving the included one around all the time.

-You can buy the official Nintendo version for around £82, but there are other, third-party versions also available for less - around half the price.
+You can buy the official Nintendo version for around £100, but there are other, third-party versions also available for less - sometimes more than half the price.
 Just make sure you opt for one with a "chip" or "motherboard" listed in the description, otherwise it will charge your console but not output video to a TV.